joewhite86/node-neo4j-embedded/Readme.md

 ## Usage

-Note that the Neo4j version is 1.9, so you need Java 7 on your machine for this to work.
+Note that the Neo4j version is 2.0, so you need Java 7 on your machine for this to work.
-If you want to change that, you need to edit the pom.xml and compile for yourself.
+If you want to change that, you need to edit the pom.xml and java sources and compile for yourself.

 Further take care inside the try/catch blocks.
-Don't use callbacks inside!
+Don't use callbacks inside (unless you know what you do)!

 Maybe I will change the methods to be async in future, but actually it works for me.